danfuzz/samizdat/doc/samizdat-0/library-io.md

 Writes out a newline-terminated note to the system console or equivalent.
 This is intended for debugging, and as such this will generally end up emitting to the standard-error stream.

-#### `io0PathFromString string <> pathList`

-Converts the given path string to an absolute form, in the "form factor" that is used internally.
-The input `string` is expected to be a "Posix-style" path:

-* Path components are separated by slashes (`"/"`).

-* A path-initial slash indicates an absolute path.

-* If there is no path-initial slash, then the result has the system's "current working directory" prepended.

-* Empty path components (that is, if there are two slashes in a row) are ignored.

-* Path components of value `"."` (canonically representing "this directory") are ignored.

-* Path components of value `".."` cause the previous non-`..` path component to be discarded.
-It is invalid (terminating the runtime) for such a component to "back up" beyond the filesystem root.

-The result is a list of path components, representing the absolute path.
-None of the components will be the empty string (`""`), except possibly the last.
-If the last component is empty, that is an indication that the original path ended with a trailing slash.

 #### `io0ReadFileUtf8 pathList <> string`